RebeccaRGB/lisakeys/README.md

 * Emulator Mode: Read instructions over serial and send keystrokes to a Lisa.
 * Reverse Translator Mode: Use a modern USB keyboard as a keyboard on a Lisa.

+To compile the sketch you must add the USB Host Shield library to the Arduino IDE, found [here](https://github.com/felis/USB_Host_Shield_2.0).
+Or, if you do not plan to use Reverse Translator Mode, you can comment out the line `#define USBK_USE_HOST_SHIELD` in `usbkeysconfig.h`.

 There are also gerber files for a shield to make connections and configuration easier.
+Or you can [buy a PCB from Aisler](https://aisler.net/p/EULWZNWF).

 ## Connections